Metric type and Attribution

 Harsanyi, John C. (1963).
 A simplified bargaining model for the n-person cooperative game.
 International Economic Review 4(2), 194-220.

-Lookback window lookback-window
+Lookback window lookback-winwow

-A lookback window is the amount of time a conversion should look back to include touch points.
+A attribution lookback window is the amount of time a conversion should look back to include touch points.
 If a dimension item is set outside of the lookback window, the value is not included in any attribution calculations.

 - 14 Days: Looks back up to 14 days from when the conversion happened.